History of the Los Angeles Rams: 1992–1994: The end of the original Southern California team

 Robinson was fired at the end of the 1991 season.
 The return of Chuck Knox as head coach, after Knox’ successful stints as head coach of the Buffalo Bills and Seattle Seahawks, would not boost the Rams’ fortunes.
 His run-oriented offense marked the end of the Zampese tenure in 1993.
 Knox’ game plans called for an offense that would be steady, if unspectacular.
 Unfortunately for the Rams, Knox’ offense was not only aesthetically unpleasing, but dull and predictable by 1990s standards.

-The Rams finished last in the NFC West during all three years of Knox’ second stint, and were never a serious contender.
-Team management traded quarterback Jim Everett, and released All-Pro linebacker Kevin Greene, which set the once-proud franchise further back.
+The Rams finished last in the NFC West during all three years of Knox’ second stint.
+Team management traded quarterback Jim Everett, and released All-Pro linebacker Kevin Greene, which set the franchise back.
 Moreover, general manager John Shaw was seen as squandering picks in the NFL Draft.
-One of the few bright spots during this time was Jerome Bettis, a bruising running back from Notre Dame.
+Coming to the team at this time was Jerome Bettis, a bruising running back from Notre Dame.
 Bettis flourished in Knox’ offense, running for 1,429 yards as a rookie, and 1,025 in his sophomore effort.

 As the losses piled up and the team was seen as playing uninspired football, the Rams’ already dwindling fan base was reduced even further.
 By 1994, support for the Rams had withered to the point where they were barely part of the Los Angeles sports landscape.
 With sellouts becoming fewer and far between, the Rams saw more of their games blacked out in Southern California.

 Georgia moves the Rams to St. Louis

 As has become increasingly common with sports franchises, the Rams began to blame much of their misfortune, including the front office missteps, on their stadium situation.
-With Orange County mired in a deep recession resulting largely from defense sector layoffs, neither Orange County nor the city of Los Angeles were prepared to build a taxpayer-financed stadium just for the Rams.
+With Orange County mired in a deep recession resulting largely from defense sector layoffs, neither Orange County nor the city of Los Angeles was prepared to build a taxpayer-financed stadium just for the Rams.
 Claiming that Southern California was so unprofitable that the Rams would go bankrupt without a new stadium, Mrs. Frontiere decided to move the team.